 The root of the problem is that the AS’es cannot be combined because…?

 Combining the AS’es is an enterprise-centered approach.
 It assumes that the entire universe is the ACO.
 In reality, the ACO’s patients have healthcare relationships outside of the ACO.
 Some of them might be snowbirds with care in a different region half the year, for example.
 Of the million patients in the ACO most will have authorization relationships that precede the Germantown ACO.
 This is particularly likely of the 100 high utilizers in this group.
-HEART is a patient-centered approach that seeks to avoid forcing the ACO’s AS onto patients that already have an AS died to a prior relationship.
+HEART is a patient-centered approach that seeks to avoid forcing the ACO’s AS onto patients that already have an AS tied to a prior relationship.
 The ACO is free to suggest an ACO but it should not be able to force it.
 Therefore, given a single AS per R/URI, the ACO must accommodate a patient-specified AS.

 <Is it that they are gathered at different times, they aren’t structured the same across the different RS?
 What?
 I am really asking why as I don’t know.>